-After studying Politics at Northampton and Conflict Studies and Dispute Resolution at Derby, Matt started his PhD at Loughborough in 2002.
-Entitled “A Discourse on Althusius: An Investigation into Sui Generic Constitutionalism”, his thesis explored the relevance and application of the federal associational theory of Johannes Althusius (1567-1638) to contemporary sui generic associations, such as the European Union, and explored the constitutional precedence set by Titoist Yugoslavia in applying Althusius’ central ideas in their 1974 constitution.
+After studying Politics at Northampton and Conflict Studies and Dispute Resolution at Derby, Matt started his PhD “A Discourse on Althusius: An Investigation into Sui Generic Constitutionalism” at Loughborough in 2002.
+His thesis explored the relevance and application of the federal associational theory of Johannes Althusius (1567-1638) to contemporary sui generic associations, such as the European Union, and explored the constitutional precedence set by Titoist Yugoslavia in applying Althusius’ central ideas in their 1974 constitution.

-Influenced by his Part C module on Post War Britain, Matt's research focus is threefold: the politics of nostalgia and remembering, especially how nostalgia affects individuals or groups; the politics of decline, especially in the UK’s industrial sectors; and the role of popular culture in teaching and understanding Post-War Britain.
+Matt's interests are twofold: the politics of nostalgia and remembering, especially how nostalgia affects individuals or groups; public pedagogy and the role of popular culture in teaching and understanding history and politics.

 - McCullock, Matt Polyvalent federalism: Johannes Althusius to Edvard Kardelj and Titoism in Ward, Lee and Ward Ann (eds) ‘Ashgate Research Companion to Federalism’, Aldeshot: Ashgate 2009 pp. 331-350